-The policies applies to:
+The policies apply to:

-- Koha and gifts that are given in the name of New Plymouth Girls' High School - Gifts and koha that are received by the New Plymouth Girls' High School and personnel, including Board members.
+- Koha and gifts that are given in the name of New Plymouth Girls' High School - Gifts and koha that are received by New Plymouth Girls' High School and personnel, including Board members.

-This policy does not include gifts that may be offered to staff at the end of a school year, as a thank you for their work during the year.
+This policy does not include gifts that may be offered to teachers by students or their families at the end of a school year as a thank you for their work during the year.
+However, those gifts, if given in cash/gift cards, or if they are over \$50, should be declared to the Principal for recording.